-The Dan Clark Audio AEON 2 Closed is a new foldable upgraded design on the original AEON closed-back planar magnetic headphones.
+This review covers the new Dan Clark Audio AEON 2 Closed headphones which are a new foldable upgraded design on the original AEON.
 It is priced at $899.

 Disclaimer: The Dan Clark Audio AEON 2 Closed sent to us is a sample in exchange for our honest opinion.
 We thank the team at Dan Clark Audio for giving us this opportunity.